TonyDC/cutepiesmtp/README.md

     `cutepiesmtp.py`

-    or from the cloned folder:
+An alternative way would be to clone the git project, `cd` into the project folder, and run:

     `python cutepiesmtpdaemon.py`

 ## Dependencies

-Cute Pie SMTP Daemon requires the following python modules:
+Cute Pie SMTP Daemon runs under Python 2.x. _Python 3 is not supported_.

+The app requires the following python modules:

 *pyqt4*